Tatyanac94/social-interaction/README.md

 {
     "title": "Your post title",
     "content": "Your post content here",
-    "username": "Your name here" //Username is optional.
-You can remove the username an your post will be Anonymous.
+    "username": "Your name here" // Username is optional.
+If you remove the username, your post will be labeled as Anonymous.
 }
 ```